cjgeo22/AnnoMate/README.md

 <!-- README.md -->

-# Anomaly Detection Masking Tool
+# AnnoMate - The Anomaly Detection Masking Tool

-A simple Tkinter-based GUI tool to load images from an input directory, draw/erase colored “masks” (for different defect categories), and export those masks (per category) to separate output folders.
+A Tkinter-based GUI tool to load images from an input directory, draw/erase colored “masks” (for different defect categories), and export those masks (per category) to separate output folders.
 It also lets you save metadata (inspector name, tray/directory, notes, defects, pen labels) and export a CSV or Excel sheet summarizing all annotations.

 ---